 Fines and penalties

-You can be fined up to £20,000 for renting out an unlicensed HMO.
+You could get an unlimited fine for renting out an unlicensed HMO.

 Read the guide for landlords and managers who manage HMOs for more information.